DataIntellectTech/grafana-kdb-backend-datasource/src/README.md

 ``("P"$"${__from:date:seconds}")``

-### Query Variables
+### Query & Chained Variables <a name="variables-query"></a>
 These can be entered under the `Query` variable type.
-These variables run a query against the target datasource before the panel queries are run, and from this meta-query builds a variable/list of variables.
-The query will run when the `Update` button is pressed.
-There is an optional `Timeout` field which if not defined will default to `10 000` ms. The list of returned variables will be displayed at the bottom of this page after the list is updated.
+These variables run a query against the target datasource before the panel queries are run, and from this meta-query Grafana builds a variable/list of variables.
+The input query must return a `flat table` (see [Restrictions](#restrictions)) from which the first column will be used to generate variables.
+In older versions of Grafana the output may be required to be either `strings` or `symbols` (in newer Grafana versions numeric datatypes are also supported).

+There is an optional `Timeout` field which if not defined will default to `10 000` ms. A preview of returned variables will be displayed at the bottom of this page after the variable has been updated by pressing the `Update` button.

 Query variables can also take in other variables as part of the query which they run (sometimes called `Chained` variables).
 The format for this is the same as static & multi-value variables (`${variable_name}`)

-## Security
+## Security <a name="security"></a>
 By default we pass an empty `""` string for both the username and password, these can be overridden in the datasource settings.
 TLS is also supported - enable with the `TLS Client Auth` switch.
 Enter the client TLS key and client TLS cert into the fields provided.
 To skip server vertification of the TLS certificate use the `Skip TLS Verify` switch.
 A custom Certificate Authority certificate can be used if the `With CA Cert` switch is enabled - use if the kdb+ datasource is running a custom-signed certificate.

-## kdb+
+## kdb+ Queries <a name="kdb"></a>
-The queries are passed to kdb+ as a two item synchronous query in the following kdb+ form:
+The queries are passed to kdb+ as a two item synchronous query (will be evaluated by `.z.pg`) in the following kdb+ form:

 ``({[x] value x[`Query;`Query]};**QUERYDATA**)``